International Village Ministries is a non-profit organization with 501(c)(3) status. Contributions are tax deductible using IRS guidelines.

 Dave Oxenham is in charge of maintaining the website.
 He periodically reviews the website and updates information on a monthly basis or more often if necessary.

-We encourage church members engaged in ESL programs or any tutoring services come to churches or university campuses where international students tend to congregate.
-They are asked to help individuals desiring to learn English through communication with them.
+We encourage church members engaged in ESL programs or any tutoring services to come to churches or university campuses where international students tend to congregate.
+They are asked to befriend and help individuals desiring to learn English.
 The participants have the possibility to meet for fellowship and encourage each other to live a holy life according to the Bible.
-During the meetings, international students may enjoy casual conversations with native speakers and enhance their knowledge.
+During the meetings, international students may enjoy casual conversations with native speakers and enhance their knowledge and listening ability.

 Working with churches in China